Welcome to the Music Department

 The following areas are explored in Year 7 through a wide variety of practical tasks within units of work delivered each half term across the year:

-Improvising using a pentatonic scale, rhythm and pulse, texture and timbre, song structures, chords, major and minor, minimalism, basic notation, melody writing, individual and group singing, composing using technology, and the music of other cultures.
+The elements of music, pentatonic scales, rhythm and pulse, texture and timbre, song structures, chords, major and minor, using ostinato, basic musical notation, graphic notation, melody writing, individual and group singing, composing using technology, and the music of other cultures.
+Units of work currently include Minimalist music, Rock and Roll, Japanese Music, Samba and Reggae.

 The following areas are explored in Year 8 through a wide variety of practical tasks within units of work delivered each half term across the year.
 Each unit of work strengthens and reinforces topics covered in Year 7:

-Melody writing, theme and variation, improvisation, group performance, simple time signatures, conventional notation, individual and group singing, composing using technology, and the music of other cultures.
+The elements of music, melody writing, theme and variation, improvisation, blues scales, rhythm and pulse, sequencing, simple time signatures, conventional notation, individual and group performance, composing using technology, and the music of other cultures.
+Units of work currently include Theme and Variation, Dance music, Music for film, Blues song and African drumming.

 Key Stage 4 Information: